masterpointio/masterpoint.io/content/updates/supporting-ukraine.md

 ---
 visible: true
 draft: false
-title: Supporting Ukraine in its Ongoing Conflict
+title: Supporting Ukraine
 author: Matt Gowie
 date: 2023-05-04
-description: At Masterpoint, we stand with Ukraine in its ongoing conflict.
-We have a full-time team member in Kiev, as well as close colleagues and friends there, which makes this issue particularly close to our hearts.
+description: At Masterpoint, we stand with Ukraine in the ongoing, unjust invasion from Russia.
+We have a full-time team member in Kyiv, as well as close colleagues and friends there, which makes this issue particularly close to our hearts.
 image: /img/supports/img_toward_ukraine.png
 ---
 As a show of our commitment, we are dedicating 1% of our gross profits towards causes that support Ukraine.
 We encourage our visitors to join us in making a difference by donating to one of the following organizations: